Model (art): Aesthetic work

-The most creative aspect of modeling is being able to think of an endless variety of new and interesting poses.
-One typical short-pose session may require five two-minute gestures, followed by two 5, two 10, and five 25 minute poses separated by five-minute breaks.
 When modeling for the same group, new poses are expected at each session.
 Most models learn on the job, but many have experience in the performing arts, athletics, or yoga that provide a basis for posing, such as strength, flexibility, and a well-developed sense of body position.
-Those that try modeling on a whim and find it to be a rewarding experience then seek to learn more about the job.
-Some may have previously taken an art class and seen other models, but others rely upon fine art museums and books for suggestions on how to pose.

-Experienced models work for many employers, gaining a wider knowledge of methods and practices than most individual artists or art teachers.
-Many models are visual artists themselves, and come to think of modeling as part of their visual arts practice, or as a creative activity in its own right.

 Emotional work

-In social science terms, participants in the art world where the art model is recognized as having a valuable role are a sub-culture, with norms of behavior and a definition of the situation that ideally support models' being proud of their work.
-However, stereotypes and prejudices of the larger culture may threaten these norms and definitions.
-Pride in being a model comes from identification with fine arts education and creativity as having social value, and is dependent on the quality of teaching, which models experience first-hand in a myriad of settings.

 Sexuality is an issue in an art studio where naked models are present, and has become more so with the sexualization of the body in contemporary cultures.
-The traditional definition of the situation in art studios has been that the nudity of models is understood as functional, not sexual.
-The norms and behaviors the support this understanding included models being naked only while posing, quickly disrobing/robing and not interacting with others while naked.
+The traditional definition of the situation in art studios has been that the nudity of models is functional, not sexual.
+The norms and behaviors that support this understanding included models being naked only while posing, quickly disrobing/robing and not interacting with others while naked.
 This understanding is less strict when student artists are also models, either in classes or posing for each other outside of class.
-The other aspect of sex in the arts is gender, including feminism critiques of the performance of gender in the classroom and representations of gender in figurative works.
+The other aspect of sex in the arts is gender, including feminist critiques of the performance of gender in the classroom and representations of gender in figurative works.

 A common experience for young first-time participants in a figure class, both models and students, is overcoming anxiety for the initial session due to preconceptions regarding public nudity.
-Occasionally the class is the first time a student has seen someone of the opposite sex entirely nude, but they quickly get used to it.